bosbec/mobileresponseDocs/unitOperations.md

 * To compare data found on the unit, use the following format: unit.metadata.key
 * To compare data found on the workflow, use: metadata.key

+**Operate - Update meta data**

+* To assign a metadata in the left column, use the following format: unit.metadata.key
+* To retrieve a value from the workflow context metadata in the right column (get a value), use: metadata.key